BayAreaMetro/populationsim/bay_area/docs/SEED_POPULATION.md

 ## Group Quarters Handling

-**Important Policy Change:** As of 2025, this script implements a **noninstitutional group quarters only** approach to align with controls generation and re-enable military group quarters.
+**Important Policy Change:** As of October 2025, this script implements a **person-level group quarters approach** with two-stage assignment and person-level `gq_type` field for PopulationSim person-level controls.

 ### TYPEHUGQ-Based Exclusion Policy